Skip to Main Content

 STEP 1.
 Download NEUROSC 199A or 198A contract from MyUCLA.
 For assistance, please use the MyUCLA contract tutorial.

-NOTE: NEUROSC 198A contracts are for students who are pursuing departmental honors with the Neuroscience department.
+NOTE: NEUROSC 198A contracts are for students who are pursuing departmental honors with the neuroscience department.

 STEP 2.
 Complete supplemental outline – 198A/199A Supplemental Outline Instructions